Timeframe picker

 (by 15min | 1h)

-The NQL query will consider twenty-four 15-minute time buckets.
+The NQL query takes into account twenty-four, 15-minute time buckets.
 The amount of data that the last 15-minute bucket contains depends on what time the user loads the dashboard.
 This means that for the last 6 hours, the user can see anywhere from 5 hours 45 minutes of data to 5 hours 59 minutes of data.

 • Example of during past 360min